 An extensive Indian trade network existed between the Indian tribes decades before explorers and fur traders reached the Missouri River villages.
 The Indian-to-Indian trade covered the Plains to the Rocky Mountains to the Pacific Ocean.
 Prior to 1807, the trade between Indians and fur traders centered around trade fairs held at the permanent villages of the Mandan, Hidatsa, and Arikara on the Missouri River.
 From the trade fairs held at the Missouri River villages horses spread to the Cree and Assiniboine in Canada.

-Horses were adapted to fit the Indian lifestyle; they did not change it....this statement has been commented on by several people.
-To understand the meaning of this statement, please read this comment and my reply.
+Horses were adapted to fit the Indian lifestyle; they did not change it….this statement has been commented on by several people.
+To understand the meaning of this statement, please read the Reader Responses at the end of the article and my reply.
 Horses brought about a dramatic change in the Indian Culture, but horses did not materially change the Indians hunter-gather lifestyle.
 Indians still did the same things in pretty much the same ways except now they used horses.
 The Spanish horse made it possible for American Indians to move onto the Plains and fully embrace the hunter-gatherer life style.

 The individual, not the tribe, owned the horses.
 This produced a class system based on ownership of horses…those with and those without.
 Owners with excess horses traded them to the Hudson’s Bay, North West, and the Rocky Mountain fur traders for the fur trader’s iron goods.
 Horses elevated the owner’s prestige and power, and often increased the number of wives he could afford.
 The owners of large numbers of horses loaned them to other members of the village during camp moves, or for the buffalo hunt.
 In the Indian culture, generosity was the mark of a true leader.